 I first started suffering from what I now suspect was Rosacea when I was in my mid-twenties.
 It started with flushing for no reason at all.
 All it would take then was a snide comment of ‘look how red you’re going Kay’ or ‘hey beetroot’ to make the situation a whole lot worse.
 It would instantly make me flush more and I all I wanted was the earth to open and swallow me.
 Don’t get me started on public speaking, it was impossible!
 I dreaded being asked to talk in front of a room full of work colleagues or do a presentation.

-Knowing what I know now about this skin condition, I realise this is where my rosacea journey began.
+Knowing what I know now about this skin condition, I realise now that this is where my rosacea journey began.
 It is known to be more common in 40-60-year olds and tends to affect more women than men, on any skin type with mild to moderate flushing of the skin.

 My journey throughout my twenties and early thirties seemed to go by without too much drama apart from the persistent flushing.
 I was one of the lucky ones that never really had problematic skin, I only had the odd hormonal spot and these would heal relatively quickly but I always seemed to get a flushed complexion especially on my cheeks, when I was hot or cold, nervous, excited or doing exercise.

 Now, move forward 6 years and I really started to have problems.
 I began getting more and more redness on my cheeks that wouldn’t go.
 It seemed I had a permanent ‘flush’.
 This was easy enough to cover with makeup though, so I didn’t really think too much of it.
 My nanny and dad seemed to have a similar complexion, so I just carried on.